RohitSignIn/cppNew/readme.md

 # CPP Basics Questions

-## Question Done
+## Questions Done

--- 1. SUM of all Entered Numbers
+- 1. SUM of all Entered Numbers
--- 2. Count of Even No & Count of Odd Numbers
+- 2. Count of Even No & Count of Odd Numbers

+* 3. First Even No || First Odd No